What is Fluzone High-Dose Quadrivalent Vaccine?

 b Quantity Sufficient

-Fluzone High-Dose is approved for use in persons 65 years of age and older.
+Fluzone High-Dose Quadrivalent is indicated for use in persons 65 years of age and older.

 DOSAGE AND ADMINISTRATION